-The Boussard lab is recruiting a postdoctoral scholar with experise in Artificial Intelligence technologies, including natural language processing (NLP) and machine learning.
+The Boussard lab is recruiting a project manager, staff engineer, and two postdoctoral scholars with experise in Artificial Intelligence technologies, including natural language processing (NLP), machine learning, and deep learning.
 For more details, please click here.

 Aug August 01 Thu 2019

 Putting the data before the algorithm in big data addressing personalized healthcare.

 Technologies leveraging big data are playing an increasingly important role in the delivery of healthcare.
 However, evidence indicates that such algorithms have the potential to worsen disparities currently intrinsic to the contemporary healthcare system.
 Blame for these deficiencies has often been placed on the algorithm—but the underlying training data bears greater responsibility for these errors, as biased outputs are inexorably produced by biased inputs.
 Awareness of data deficiencies, structures for data inclusiveness, strategies for data sanitation, and mechanisms for data correction can help realize the potential of big data for a personalized medicine era.
 Applied deliberately, these considerations could help mitigate risks of perpetuation of health inequity amidst widespread adoption of novel applications of big data.